codatio/codat-docs/docs/lending/features/bank-statements-overview.md

 ## Supported outputs

 You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **bank statements** [endpoints of our API](/lending-api#/operations/get-categorized-bank-statement).
-For example, use [Get categorized bank statement](/lending-api#/operations/get-categorized-bank-statement) endpoint to list enriched transactions.
+For example, use [Get categorized bank statement](/lending-api#/operations/get-categorized-bank-statement) endpoint to precisely calculate the current extent of the company's outstanding loans.

 <Tabs>